GSA-TTS/federal-website-standards/index.md

 ## Federal agencies must comply with these standards

 Per [OMB’s memo on delivering a digital-first public experience (PDF)](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf), agencies are required to comply with these standards.
+This site includes approved standards and standards that are being developed so you can follow their progress.